Hola Hola (Sugarboy song): Commercial performance

-During its debut week, "Hola Hola" peaked at number 7 on the Nigeria Playdata charts, and spent 2 consecutive weeks at number 9.
+The song peaked at number 7 on the Nigeria Playdata charts during its debut week.
+Subsequently, it spent 2 consecutive weeks at number nine.
+On 22 May 2016, Playdata tracked 170 airplay for the week on Nigeria radio.

 Accolades

 On 29 November 2016, he lost the African Entertainment Legend Awards, in the Hit Song of the Year category to Kiss Daniel's "Mama".